-The Lincolnshire Wolds Walking Festival is one of two popular walking festivals, co-ordinated by Heritage Lincolnshire and delivered in partnership with Lincolnshire Wolds Countryside Service.
-The South Lincolnshire Walking Festival runs from 29 th September until 28th October 2018 with walks taking place on Fridays, Saturdays and Sundays.
+The Lincolnshire Wolds Walking Festival is one of two popular walking festivals, co-ordinated by Heritage Lincolnshire in partnership with Lincolnshire Wolds Countryside Service.
+The South Lincolnshire Walking Festival runs from 28th Sept to 27th Oct in 2019 with walks taking place on Fridays, Saturdays and Sundays.

-Visit Heritage Lincolnshires website for more information and if you are looking for somewhere to stay try The Viking Centre which has availability for the whole fortnight or Brook House Barn.
-Here is a our map of accommodation in Lincolnshire and the East of England and here is a website about the appeals of the area.
+Visit Heritage Lincolnshires website for more information and if you are looking for somewhere to stay try The Viking Centre.
+Here is a our map of accommodation in Lincolnshire and the East of England and here is a website walking festivals supported by Independent Hostels UK.

 The Lincolnshire Wolds are also ideal for family cycling holidays.
 Particularly the “Tennyson Country” and the Greenstone Ridge Road which swoops along the crest of the open heights.
-Since the YHA closed Woody’s Top Hostel it is difficult to find ideal accommodation for cyclists and walkers in this area, although Brook House Barn does provide an excellent venue near Louth.
+Since the YHA closed Woody’s Top Hostel the only hostel accommodation for cyclists and walkers in this area is the The Viking Centre which provides group accommodation in Claxby near to Market Harborough.